FOR IMMEDIATE RELEASE

 In addition to practical help, the Prontopia app is a unique opportunity to get to know the city from the perspective of a local.
 The app serves as a citizen platform, empowering local residents to use tourism to make their city a better place to live.
 According to the UN World Tourism Organization, treating visitors as “temporary residents” helps ensure that residents, hosts, and guests all serve the common good by relating to each other respectfully.
 This perspective helps prevent problems of overtourism, occurring when the interests of tourism override those of the local community.

 Prontopia provides an app that connects travelers with vetted on-demand locals who arrive by foot to provide expert assistance any time the need arises.
-The locals on the Prontopia app know the best way to get to city lodging and meeting points, or to a departure point on time when door-to-door by car is not an option.
+The locals that work with Prontopia know the best way to get to city lodging and meeting points, or to a departure point on time when door-to-door by car is not an option.
 Using Prontopia takes the stress out of transitional moments in travel when a smile and knowledgeable support from a Local, as if you are met by a long lost cousin, make all the difference.

 Maps.com provides geographic content and services to industries as diverse as travel, real estate, media, government, logistics and analytics, education, nonprofits, and Ecommerce.
 Maps.com provides solutions that change customers’ perspectives on geography and the world.
 Learn more at Maps.com.